giantswarm/docs/src/content/advanced/coredns/index.md

 Your Giant Swarm installation comes with a default configuration for the [CoreDNS addon](https://github.com/coredns/coredns)

-You can override these defaults in a ConfigMap named `coredns-user-values` in the management cluster.
+You can override these defaults in a ConfigMap named `coredns-user-values` in the Management Cluster.

 ## Where is the user values ConfigMap

-Given the cluster you are trying to configure has id: `123ab` then you will find the `coredns-user-values` ConfigMap in the management cluster in the `123ab` namespace:
+Given the cluster you are trying to configure has id: `123ab` then you will find the `coredns-user-values` ConfigMap in the Management Cluster in the `123ab` namespace:

 ```nohighlight
 $ kubectl -n 123ab get cm coredns-user-values --context=control-plane